-Microbial interaction is a type of interaction where the microorganisms interact with each other in the ecosystem.
-The study of microbial interaction in the ecosystem comes under the study of microbial ecology.
+Microbial interaction is a biological interaction where the microorganisms’ effect on the other biotic components of the ecosystem can be studied.
+The study of microorganisms is termed microbiology, and the microbial interacting within the ecosystem comes under microbial ecology.

 Content: Microbial Interaction